 The Pearson 35 is known for its unique wheel pedestal position, located forward in the cockpit rather than aft, almost pressing up against the companionway.
-I suppose there was some logical reason for this but I have yet to hear a convincing justification, especially considering how much the steering wheel blocks access to the companionway.
+This was because the Pearson 35 was originally designed as a yawl, since CCA racing rules back then didn't handicap or penalize a boat with a yawl rig.
+Unfortunately the position of the steering wheel blocks access to to companionway a bit.

 Also, as an often single-handed sailor, I was more comfortable with a simple tiller steering system which avoids all the potential problems with steering wheels.
 Crawling around under the cockpit sole, trying to fix a snapped steering wheel connection is not fun or safe.